 We seek out speakers to bring interest of all kinds to our members and guests.
 Some reminding us of our duties as Rotarians, others telling us what they have done with their lives, including those who are doing something about the problems they, and all of us, face.
 Because we meet online, speakers do not have to be in Melbourne.
-To date we have had speakers from all over Australia as well as India, England, Cambodia and the Philippines.
+To date we have had speakers from all over Australia as well as India, England, Cambodia, the USA and the Philippines.
 Anyone is welcome to join our meetings to listen to our guest presenters.